PangMo5/AniTime/README.md

 ## AniTime
 Anime schedule, korean subtitle for iOS with SwiftUI + Combine and MVVM architecture

+I'm developing a new one for the SwiftUI life cycle announced at WWDC 2020.
+I will push it as soon as possible.

 ## App Features
 - [x] Anime schedule List
 - [x] Anime Detail